Education: Truman State University, B.A., 1996, St. Louis University, J.D., 2006

 Practice Areas: ERISA benefits claims and litigation; Personal Injury; Medical Malpractice; Products Liability; Wrongful Death;

-Membership: The Bar Association of Metropolitan St. Louis; The Missouri Bar, American Association of Justice, Missouri Association of Trial Attorneys.
+Membership: American Association for Justice, Missouri Association of Trial Attorneys

 Matthew R. Davis focuses his practice in the areas of personal injury, ERISA/disability insurance claims, medical malpractice, and products liability.